OracleCloudTw/CloudNative_Mobile/Mobile Service and App/404-MobileLab.md

 ### About the Exercise Today ###
 In this exercise, we will:
 - See the snippet of mobile application's source code to raise events
-- See how to check raised events in MCS (Mobile Cloud Service)
+- See how to check raised events in OMCe (Oracle Mobile Cloud, Enterprise)

 ### Prerequisites ###
 - Loyalty management MBE created in the previous lab.